 In Canada, Canadian employment law can be distinguished from Canadian labour law.
 In some countries, one labour and employment law regulates both the individual employment relationships, as well as the collective bargaining relationships.

-Here, the focus of employment legislation is on regulating the employment relationship of an individual employee and an employer.
+Here, the focus of employment legislation in Canada is on regulating the employment relationship of an individual employee and an employer.

 The Canada Labour Code is enacted by Parliament, with each of the provinces having their own acts, named, either,